drewsamsen/sr-cards-api/docs/api-overview.md

 - [Cards](./cards.md)
 - [Health Check](./health.md)

+## FSRS Implementation

+The Card API implements the Free Spaced Repetition Scheduler (FSRS) algorithm for optimizing review intervals.
+Key features include:

+- User-specific FSRS parameters stored in user settings
+- Support for both snake_case and camelCase property naming conventions
+- Automatic calculation of review intervals based on user performance
+- Caching of FSRS instances for performance optimization

+For detailed information about the FSRS implementation, see the [Cards Documentation](./cards.md#fsrs-algorithm).

 ## Error Handling

 The API uses a centralized error handling middleware that catches all errors and returns appropriate responses.
 In development mode, error stack traces are included in the response.